Get advice about money

 Contact Adult Social Care and Health

-Citizen’s Advice Bureau (CAB) in East Sussex
+Citizen’s Advice in East Sussex

 For advice about your situation, you can contact your local Citizen’s Advice Bureau.